In a nutshell¶

 This means that Squish tries to force Qt to use Qt dialogs rather than native dialogs.
 This is done because:

-Using Qt’s dialogs means that recorded tests will work cross-platform (e.g., on Mac OS X and Linux), something not possible with native dialogs since they are platform-dependent.
+Using Qt's dialogs means that recorded tests may work cross-platform (e.g., on Mac OS X and Linux), something that is more difficult with native dialogs since they are platform-dependent.

 Even though the dialogs look different, this should have no affect on your program.
 This is true for Qt dialogs on other platforms as well.

 Qt 4.x to 5.2 (incl.) & Qt 5.7 and higher¶

 It is possible for Squish to try to force the use Qt dialogs over native ones, and Squish does so by default.

 If for some reason, you wish to see native dialogs instead, you can edit the

 SQUISHDIR/etc/qtwrapper.ini entry for

 Qt 5.3 to Qt 5.6 do not allow Squish to disable native dialogs, which has a number of drawbacks: